B i o g r a p h y

 Sergey has received numerous awards and prizes, including: scholarships from Opera Buffs, Inc., Pacific Musical Society, the Bev Sellers Memorial Scholarship for Singers (for which sang on a concert that was live-streamed from the Honolulu Convention Center), East Bay Opera League (Prize Winner), Sarlo Émigré Youth Scholarship, Fritz and Maria Altmann Scholarship, James H. Schwabacher, Jr. Scholarship, and the Wise Iphegenia Scholarship (which provided a full merit scholarship to attend SFCM’s Post Graduate Diploma program).

 Special workshops include Mason Bates' opera The (R)evolution of Steve Jobs, which premiered at Santa Fe Opera and will at be the San Francisco Opera in the near future, and a special Los Angeles workshop of "Emma," a new musical by Meghan Brown and Sarah Taylor Ellis, working with Apples and Oranges Studios Accelerator.

-In addition to his work as a performer, Sergey works as a stage director for SF based opera on the spot, and has served as an Assistant Director for productions at the San Francisco Conservatory of Music, Opera San Luis Obispo, and San Francisco Symphony's production of Boris Godunov.
+In addition to his work as a performer, Sergey works as a stage director for SF based opera on the spot, and is on staff as the Assistant Director for opera productions at the San Francisco Conservatory of Music.
+He has worked as an assistant director for productions with various companies including for San Francisco Symphony's production of Boris Godunov.
 He has served as a Russian language consultant for the San Francisco Symphony and the San Francisco Conservatory.
-Sergey maintains a voice studio with students of all ages in San Francisco.
+With over a decade of experience in teaching, Sergey also maintains an active voice studio with students of all ages in San Francisco.